Existence of mASD connections on 4-manifolds with cylindrical ends: Introduction

-that we call the \emph{relative characteristic number of the pair $(E, A\vert_{\End \: X})$}; see Section \ref{sec:AdaptedBundles} for more details.
-The key points are that this relative characteristic number depends only on the topological type of the adapted bundle $(E, A\vert_{\End \: X})$, and it is a lift of the Chern--Simons value of the connection on $Q$ to which $A$ is asymptotic.
-Note that if $\kappa(E, A\vert_{\End \: X}) \neq 0$, then $A$ is not flat.
-When $E$ is closed, then this relative characteristic number is actually an integer that depends only $E$ and we will simply write it as $\kappa(E)$ (e.g., if $G = \SU(r)$, then $\kappa(E) = c_2(E)\left[X \right]$ is the second Chern number).
-We will primarily use $\kappa(E, A\vert_{\End \: X})$ to keep track of the topological data in our gluing operations, just as the second Chern class keeps track of the underlying bundle type when gluing in the standard $\ASD$ setting.
+that we call the \emph{relative characteristic number of the adapted bundle $(E, A\vert_{\End X})$}; see Section \ref{sec:AdaptedBundles} for more details.
+If $A$ is $\ASD$, then $\kappa(E, A\vert_{\End X}) = (8 \pi^2)^{-1} \int_X \vert F_A \vert^2$ equals the usual energy of the connection $A$.
+The upshot for us is that the quantity $\kappa(E, A\vert_{\End X})$ is well-defined for a much larger class of connections than those with finite energy.
+Indeed, this relative characteristic number depends only on the topological type of the adapted bundle $(E, A\vert_{\End X})$, and it is a lift of the Chern--Simons value of the connection on $Q$ to which $A$ is asymptotic.
+Note that if $\kappa(E, A\vert_{\End X}) \neq 0$, then $A$ is not flat.
+When $X$ is closed, then this relative characteristic number is actually an integer that depends only on $E$, and we will simply write it as $\kappa(E)$ (e.g., if $G = \SU(r)$, then $\kappa(E) = c_2(E)\left[X \right]$ is the second Chern number).
+We will primarily use $\kappa(E, A\vert_{\End X})$ to keep track of the topological data in our gluing operations, just as the second Chern class keeps track of the underlying bundle type when gluing in the standard $\SU(2)$-setting for $\ASD$ connections on closed 4-manifolds.

-By making several auxiliary choices, collectively called \emph{thickening data}, one can define the \emph{modified $\ASD$ ($\mASD$) operator}, which is a non-linear Fredholm map $s$ defined on a suitable space of connections on $E$; see Section \ref{sec:Connections} for definitions.
-In particular, we note that this space of connections is defined so that all elements are asymptotic to a connection close to $\Gamma$.
-The $\mASD$ connections are those in the zero set of $s$, and we say that an $\mASD$ connection $A$ is \emph{regular} if the linearization of $s$ at $A$ is surjective.
+By making several auxiliary choices, collectively called \emph{thickening data}, one can define the \emph{modified $\ASD$ ($\mASD$) operator}, which is a non-linear Fredholm map $s$ defined on a suitable space of connections on {$E$ (see Section \ref{sec:Connections} for definitions)}.
+In particular, we note that this space of connections is defined so that all elements are asymptotic to connections close to the flat connection $\Gamma$ fixed above.
+By definition, the $\mASD$ connections are those in the zero set of $s$, and we say that an $\mASD$ connection $A$ is \emph{regular} if the linearization of $s$ at $A$ is surjective {when restricted to a Coulomb slice}.

-To state our first result, for $k = 1, 2$, suppose $X_k$ is an oriented, cylindrical end 4-manifold equipped with a principal $G$-bundle $E_k \rightarrow X_k$ and thickening data, as above.
+For $k = 1, 2$, suppose $X_k$ is an oriented, cylindrical end 4-manifold equipped with a principal $G$-bundle $E_k \rightarrow X_k$ and thickening data, as above.
 Let $X = X_1 \# X_2$ be a connected sum of these manifolds, taken at points in the compact parts of the $X_k$.
-Then the $E_k$ can be used to form a connected sum bundle $E \rightarrow X$, and the we equip this with the thickening data induced from that of the $E_k$; see Section \ref{sec:Setupforgluing}.
+Then the $E_k$ can be used to form a connected sum bundle $E \rightarrow X$, and we equip this with the thickening data induced from those of the $E_k$; see Section \ref{sec:Setupforgluing}.
+Our basic gluing result can be stated as follows.